Zearin/textmate_wiki/FAQ.md

 ### How do I get a web preview window that updates as I edit an HTML document?

 The current plan is to generalize the update mechanism through the semantic class system, so it can be used in more cases.
 However, this isn’t yet implemented, and subject to change.

-### Will printing support be improved from 1.x?

-If it’s not there and was there in 1.x, we most likely simply haven’t gotten around it yet.
-(Of *course* 2.0 will get a printing feature!)

 ### Can [rmate](http://blog.macromates.com/2011/mate-and-rmate/ "TextMate Blog » mate and rmate") be used to open directories?